 In the early ages of air travel, planes were not ready to fly long routes without stopping.
 They had to stop and refuel before resuming the journey.
 Often this meant a staycation at the place of stopover.
-In 1932, The imperial airways airplanes needed an overnight stopover somewhere in the Arabian peninsula area controlled by various sheikdoms.
+In 1932, The imperial airways airplanes needed an overnight stopover in the Arabian peninsula controlled by various sheikdoms.

 All the rulers rejected the request for an airstrip except for the then ruler of Sharjah — Sultan bin Saqr Al Qasimi II, who ruled Sharjah from 1924 to 1951.
 He built the airstrip in 1932 and a fort for protection against Bedouin raids.
 In return, the aviation company agreed to pay rent, and the ruler secured the right to reroute the British ships through Sharjah ports, thus improving the economy of Sharjah.

 This was the birth of the first airport in the whole region.
 After unification, Al Mahatta fort became the first airport in the UAE.
 It functioned as an airport until 1977, when the Sharjah International airport was built.

 Today the fort houses the Sharjah aviation museum.
 The museum curates the history of flying and air travel in the UAE.
 After decades of disrepair, it was opened in 1998 by Sharjah Sultan Mohammed al Qasimi.

 It also has a collection of old airplane models and flight equipment.
 The first plane to land at Mahatta airstrip named the Hanno, is displayed in the museum.